GlareDB/glaredb.github.io/_cloud/deployments.md

 # Deployments

 Deployments represent the persistent state of a GlareDB database.
-Deployments can be hooked up to a [Compute Engine] to power queries.

 Deployments inside an organization can be viewed from the main page, which can be accessed any time by clicking the GlareDB logo in the top left of the